-We are happy to announce that the University of Toronto has chosen BroadConnect Telecom as the provider of VoIP telecommunications services.
-Several departments across campus are currently engaged in making the transition from traditional phone service to VoIP.
+We are happy to announce that the University of Toronto has chosen GoCo (BroadConnect Canada) as the provider of VoIP telecommunications services.
+We have migrated over 13,000 phone lines to the VoIP platform.
 Read more about VoIP and the project to implement VoIP at U of T below.

 VoIP stands for Voice over Internet Protocol (VoIP), and it’s a technology that allows you to make voice calls using a network connection instead of an analog phone line.
 VoIP converts your voice into a digital signal for transmission.
 With the VoIP phone system, you will plug your phone into a network jack instead of a telephone jack.